SRUJA-N/realtimeapi-papertrading/Readme.md

 - 💼 Portfolio management with buy/sell trades
 - 📈 Trade history tracking
 - 📱 Responsive React frontend with protected routes

+## 🤖 AI Assistance Disclosure

+Some portions of the codebase were generated with the assistance of AI tools.
+However, all debugging, integration, and understanding of the code have been performed manually to ensure correctness and maintainability.

 ## 📸 Screenshots
 **Signup Page**